 Nested DPSIR: an approach to effectively manage multiple used and multi-stressed environments

-Ecosystems exploited for multiple uses and consequently being impacted by multiple stressors require a strategy to optimise its management.
-In this regard, Atkins et al. (2011) proposed a combination of the DPSIR framework with the concept of ecosystem services and societal benefits, allowing to create a specific framework to support decision making.
+Ecosystems exploited for multiple uses (and consequently impacted by multiple stressors) require a strategy to optimise their management.
+In this regard, Atkins et al. (2011) proposed a combination of the DPSIR framework with the concept of ecosystem services and societal benefits to create a specific framework to support decision making.
 The current limits of aquatic ecosystem management requires the coupling of the emerging concepts of DPSIR and the Ecosystem Approach, including ecosystem services and the societal benefits emanating from those services.

 The ecosystem approach requires an understanding of the way in which the ecological system functions, while at the same time understanding the way society manages the exploitation of ecosystems.
 This includes knowledge about the potentially adverse and/or advantageous effects of its activities, comprising mitigation and/or compensation.
 Ecosystem services have a fundamental link to the DPSIR framework.
 These are associated with the production and delivery of the benefits for society.
 The DPSIR approach shows how the process of delivering those benefits can create, for example, adverse State changes and Impacts which require a Response (Figure 5).

-Given the often multitude uses and users of aquatic ecosystems, multiple DPSIR cycles are required.
-The management of such systems is complex, which can be seen in the visualization of a nested DPSIR framework given in Figure 6.
+Given the often diverse uses and users of aquatic ecosystems, multiple DPSIR cycles are required.
+The management of such systems is complex, which can be seen in the visualisation of a nested DPSIR framework given in Figure 6.
 It fully considers the multiple activities undertaken through the DPSIR framework of multiple users within the boundary of the system.

-The MARS project has addressed multiple stressors are various spatial scales including future scenarios ranging from Europe, individual river basins down to experiments to unravel the impacts on specific biota.
-The results are summarized in deliverables and scientific publications.
+The MARS project has investigated multiple stressors interactions and impacts across various spatial scales: from the European continent (to model future storylines of climate and society); individual river basins (to provide valuable knowledge for water managers); down to small-scale experiments (to unravel stressor impacts on specific biota).
+The results are summarised in deliverables and scientific publications.
 Here is a selection; the full overview is available on the MARS website.

 - A framework has been developed to select suitable indicators for multi-stressor effects.
 This resulted in the selection of 15 benchmark indicators (D2.1-3).

-- Experiments in particular are suited to get more causal insight into the stress caused by certain pressures on specific (groups of) biota.
-The results of the experiments (low/high flow, excessive nutrients, fine sediments, low oxygen, hydropeaking, temperature) are summarized in D3.2 and published in >10 scientific publications (see the 16/11/2016 Freshwater blog “Multiple stressors in Science of the Total Environment”).
+- Experiments are useful in generating causal insight into the stress caused by certain pressures on specific (groups of) biota.
+The results of the MARS experiments (low/high flow, excessive nutrients, fine sediments, low oxygen, hydropeaking, temperature) are summarised in D3.2 and published in >10 scientific publications (Freshwater Blog 2016).

 - 16 river basins throughout Europe have been investigated to characterise relationships between multiple stressors and ecological responses, functions and services (Figure 7; D4.1)

-- Consequences of multiple stressor combinations on ecological status for entire Europe and for providing ecosystem services (D5.1)
+- The impacts of multiple stressor combinations on ecological status and ecosystem services have been assessed across Europe (D5.1)

 Nõges P., Argillier C., Borja Á., Garmendia J.M., Hanganu J., Kodeš V., Pletterbauer F., Sagouis A. & S. Birk (2016).
 Quantified biotic and abiotic responses to multiple stress in freshwater, marine and ground waters.
 Science of the Total Environment, 540, 43-52.
 DOI: 10.1016/j.scitotenv.2015.06.045 (Read abstract)